[ overview ]

 To better understand pain points in the current structure of the app, I devised a service blueprint and priority matrix to connect the problems shared by users and my own findings into a high-level overview of needed improvements.

-duolingo notes
+[ duolingo notes ]

-[ DUOLINGO NOTES ] is a note-taking feature that simulates being able to make your own notes within the Duolingo app.
+Duolingo Notes is a note-taking feature that simulates being able to make your own notes within the Duolingo app.
 It uses the same visual style and interactions as a basic notepad or notes app, as found on many mobile devices.
 Tags can be added to categorize notes, completely user-controlled and definable according to their needs.
 Not only does a note-taking system better help users retain learning material and reduces the need to redo lessons, but also re-introduces habits that were present during their education.

-learning with friends
+[ learning with friends ]

-[ LEARNING WITH FRIENDS ] expands the current system for using Duolingo with added friends.
+Learning with Friends expands the current system for using Duolingo with added friends.
 Although Duolingo allows you to connect with other users, there are limited interactions aside from app-controlled challenges/quests and maintaining a streak; conversely, having no friends on the app means users miss out on collaborative learning experiences.
 With the expanded system, users can now select custom challenges and invite their friends to participate; healthy competition and rivalry is encouraged through a friends-only leaderboard.

 The feature also caters to users who don't have added friends, enabling the app's cast of characters to step forward as challenge/quest partners.
 The progress made by the app’s characters would be dependent on their personalities.
 For example, Zari is depicted as a studious person who is eager to learn; she is more likely to contribute more to a quest than someone like Junior, who is depicted as a young child and easily distracted by other interests.

-[ visual ui ]
+[ visual interface ]

 Duolingo is a highly visual brand, relying on bright colours, rounded typography and shapes, cartoon-like characters and a sense of approachability that makes learning fun.
 Given I was designing the new features as an extension of what already exists, it was important to replicate the Duolingo interface as closely as possible.
 Although Duolingo's brand kit provided visual guidelines for its material, many interactive elements were designed by hand; layout designs and placement of elements referenced screenshots of the app's Android version.